 - Make sure that your users feel that they are in the right place.
 The first thing for which your website visitor ask question to himself that, is he in the right place?

-- If you promote your website products via Google ads, Facebook ads or banners etc, remember to show all the offers and features in your landing/product page, which you will mention in your ads.
+- If you promote your website products via Google ads, Facebook ads or banners, etc, remember to show all the offers and features on your landing/product page, which you will mention in your ads.
 Like let’s say you mention “free shipping” offer in your ad, now you must clearly show “free shipping” in your product page as well.

 - Make your website very fast and responsive.
 Most of the eCommerce websites are loaded with plenty of features and products that make them very slow.
 People don’t like slow websites.
 According to Google few seconds can make a lot of difference in Bounce Rate.
 As page load goes from 1 seconds to 5 seconds the probability of Bounce Rate increases by 90%.
 Google SEO experts consider ideal time for page load time is 3 seconds.